 If you are thinking you know how to code but you haven't the faintest idea of how to teach coding, you also need to stop that.
 Right now.
 You can, you just haven't come across the right tools, lesson plans and activities.

 And that's where the Visual Coding Tool and Kalebr Projects come into the picture.
-We have the tools, lessons and professional development you need to begin your students #codelife.
+We have the tools, lessons and professional development you need to begin your Learners #codelife.
 If you want to get coding started in your classroom or school, you can schedule a demo with one of happy team members.
 We dish out happiness, code skills and cool ideas in hearty servings.
-Click below to see your students begin the next leg of their ICT journey.
+Click below to see your Learners begin the next leg of their ICT journey.